sarahgoodwin93/project2-colourchange-challenge/README.md

 ### Timer

-The timer currently has 2 settings, 10 seconds for level 1 and 20 seconds for level 2.
 It starts at 00:00 so that the user knows the game has not yet begun.
+Once the game is started, the timer will change to 10 and countdown until 0.

 ![Timer](assets/images/readme-images/time.png "Screenshot of the timer")

 ### Game Grid

-The boxes will begin to change colour once the user presses {Start Game} or {Next Level}.
-The boxes will change a different speeds depending on the level, and run for a different duration depending on the timer.
+The boxes will begin to change colour once the user presses {Start Game}.
+The boxes will change color once the user has clicked on the correct box.
 The boxes run through the specified array of colours to keep in theme of the design colours.

 ![Game Grid](assets/images/readme-images/game-grid.png "Screenshot of the game grid")

 If the user clicks on the correct box, the number of clicks will increase, as will the total clicks.

-If i user clicks on the wrong box the alert will appear to let them know that they will need to click on the next box to keep the game going.
-A number will be taken off the total clicks if the user misses a box.
+If the user clicks on the wrong box, a message will appear to let them know that they will need to try again to keep the game going.
+A number will be taken off the total clicks if the user misses a box and the missed boxes number will increase.

 ![Alert Message](assets/images/readme-images/alert.png "Screenshot of the alert")

 ### Game Buttons

-There are 3 buttons within the game.
+There are 2 buttons within the game.

 - Start Button
-- Next Level
 - Reset

 #### Start Button

-The Start Game Button begins the game one level 1.
-This will take the user though the changing boxes for 10 seconds at a rate of 2 seconds between colour changes.
-The Start Game button also resets the total clicks o that the user can begin a new game to try to beat their previous score.
+The Start Game Button begins the game.
+It will take the user though the changing boxes for 10 seconds at a rate of 2 seconds between colour changes.
+The Start Game button also resets the total clicks so that the user can begin a new game to try to beat their previous score.

-#### Next Level

-The Next Level button brings the user to level 2 where the boxes change at a much quicker rate of 700 milliseconds and the timer duration increased to 20 seconds for a longer game time.
-The Next Level button also clears the total clicks so that the user can try to beat their score.

 #### Reset Button

 The Reset button is there to be used during the game if the user wants to begin again halfway through the game play.
 It will take the grid back to pink squares and reset the timer to 00:00.
-The Reset button does not reset the total clicks as this is done within the Start Game Button and Next Level buttons.

 ![Game Buttons](assets/images/readme-images/game-buttons.png "Screenshot of Game Buttons")